rizinorg/website/content/posts/rsoc-2021-announcement/index.md

 We are excited to announce RSoC 2021!
 Rizin Summer of Code is a summer internship program we organize together with  [KeenLab of Tencent](https://keenlab.tencent.com/zh/2021/03/04/RSoC-keenlab-2021/).
 We provide an opportunity for students to work full-time on Rizin and RzGhidra.
-We used experience gathered by participating in Google Summer of Code as an organization and organizing our own RSoC as part of the radare2 project.
+We use the experience we gathered by participating in Google Summer of Code as an organization and organizing our own RSoC as part of the radare2 project.

 The application period continued through all of April with fierce competition between candidates.
 Finally, we chose